 LBL (bowels loosening rather quickly): So what happens now?

 LSO: Well, it seems your name triggered an alert in the system.
 We have to eyeball you to make sure you aren’t the person we are afraid you are.

-I used mt remaining energy to try to look like a grandmother who had recently made Chanukah cookies with her grandson and was now writhing in arthritic pain.
-Apparently, I succeeded.
-I was able to leave The Room.
+LBL used her remaining energy to try to look like a grandmother who had recently made Chanukah cookies with her grandson and was now writhing in arthritic pain.
+Apparently, she succeeded.
+She was able to leave The Room.
 Gingerly.

-(Note to any terrorists by the name of Renee Fisher: If you could possibly change your name, I would really appreciate it.
+(Note to any terrorists by the name of Renee Fisher: If you could possibly change your name, LBL would really appreciate it.
 Thanks.)